 The key to undertaking any migration is communication, planning and as much testing as is necessary to understand every possible challenge the organisation may face when making a fundamental change to how devices are managed.
 With those in mind, the following must also be taken into consideration for Android Enterprise.

-Organisations leveraging Google Workspace may find it easier to integrate directly with their EMM platform in order to make use of Google Workspace accounts (managed Google accounts) and authentication when enrolling corporate Android devices.
-Google Workspace enrolment is like that of the DPC identifier (EMM Token); when putting in the account of a Google Workspace address, the device will become a fully managed device, controlled either by the native Google Workspace EMM or a connected 3rd party.
-The process for connecting a 3rd party EMM can be somewhat cumbersome, however the benefits of far greater management capabilities outweigh the work required.
+Organisations leveraging Google Workspace will find it easiest to integrate directly with their EMM platform in order to make use of Google Workspace accounts (managed Google accounts) and authentication when enrolling corporate Android devices.
+When entering a Google Workspace address during device setup, the device can become a fully managed device, controlled either by the native Google Workspace EMM (Google Endpoint Management) or a connected third-party EMM.

 Deploying a hybrid environment incorrectly may (depending on the EMM) result in all Android Enterprise-capable devices being targeted by the relevant profiles/configurations and lead to a mass work profile roll-out.
 Though this can be postponed by the user, it is likely to be highly disruptive.